Troubleshooting

 “TypeError: Cannot read properties of undefined”

-Cause: Using the wrong import style for your environment.
+Cause: Wrong import style for your environment.

 Solutions: